elasticio/elasticio.github.io/content/_guides/managing-contracts.md

 ## Maganig Contract via UI

 At the moment, it is mostly possible to manage contracts on the platform mostly via API calls.
-There are three functions available through UI:
+The following functions available through UI:

 *  Change the name of a contract.
 For updating Contract name you need `contracts.contract.edit` permission.

+For the next functions you need have `contracts.membership.edit` permission or to be a user with `TenantAdmin` role:

 * Invite users to a contract.
-You need have `contracts.membership.edit` permission or to be a user with `TenantAdmin` role for that.
+Note that you can either invite to the contract only, or to the contract and workspace at the same time.
+* Remove pending invitation
+* Change member role
-* Remove users from a contract.
-You need have `contracts.membership.edit` permission or to be a user with `TenantAdmin` role for that.
+* Remove users from a contract

 Of course, the functionality of contract management is not limited to this.
 However, it is only possible using the corresponding API calls.
 All functionality can be divided into 3 groups: getting Contract data, editing Contract memberships and editing Contracts.